 INLYTA has the potential to adversely affect wound healing.
 Withhold INLYTA for at least 2 days prior to elective surgery.
 Do not administer INLYTA for at least 2 weeks following major surgery and until adequate wound healing.
+Resume INLYTA at a reduced dose or discontinue based on severity and persistence of the impaired wound healing.
 The safety of resuming INLYTA after resolution of wound healing complications has not been established.

 Reversible Posterior Leukoencephalopathy Syndrome (RPLS) has been observed.
-If signs or symptoms occur, permanently discontinue treatment.
+If signs or symptoms occur, permanently discontinue INLYTA.

+Proteinuria has been observed.
 Monitor for proteinuria before initiation of, and periodically throughout, treatment.
-For moderate to severe proteinuria, reduce the dose or temporarily interrupt treatment with INLYTA.
+For moderate to severe proteinuria, withhold and then dose reduce INLYTA.

 Liver enzyme elevation has occurred during treatment with INLYTA as a single agent.
 INLYTA in combination with pembrolizumab can cause hepatotoxicity with higher than expected frequencies of Grades 3 and 4 alanine aminotransferase (ALT) and aspartate aminotransferase (AST) elevation.
-Monitor ALT, AST, and bilirubin before initiation of and periodically throughout treatment.
-Consider more frequent monitoring of liver enzymes as compared to when the drugs are used for monotherapy.
-Consider withholding INLYTA and/or pembrolizumab, initiating corticosteroid therapy, and/or permanently discontinuing the combination for severe or life-threatening hepatotoxicity.
+Monitor ALT, AST, and bilirubin before initiation of, and periodically throughout, treatment.
+Consider more frequent monitoring of liver enzymes as compared to when the drugs are administered as single agents.
+Withhold INLYTA and/or pembrolizumab, initiate corticosteroid therapy as needed, and/or permanently discontinue the combination for severe or life-threatening hepatotoxicity.

 For patients with moderate hepatic impairment, the starting dose of INLYTA should be decreased.
 INLYTA has not been studied in patients with severe hepatic impairment.